Pet Dental Care for Dogs and Cats in Branson, MO

 Home Dental Care Tips

-- Combine brushing with VOHC-approved dog dental chews or other supplements for extra plaque control.
+• Combine brushing with VOHC-approved dental chews or other supplements for extra plaque control.

-If you’re wondering how to brush a dog’s teeth or what products to use, our team is happy to guide you during your pet’s next visit.
+If you’re wondering how to brush a pet’s teeth or what products to use, our team is happy to guide you during your pet’s next visit.

-The cost of dog dental cleaning can vary based on your pet’s age, size, and oral health.
-Since every pet’s needs differ, we’ll provide an individualized estimate after examining your dog’s mouth.
+The cost of pet dental cleaning can vary based on your pet’s age, size, and oral health.
+Since every pet’s needs differ, we’ll provide an individualized estimate after examining your pet’s mouth.
 Investing in preventive dental care is almost always less expensive—and far safer—than treating advanced dental disease later.

 Read more from Dr. Alison on dental health for dogs and cats to learn how proactive oral care supports a longer, happier life.